 Conclusion – my two cents

-The folding mechanism is definitely a great addition and important when you can’t store the full lenght of the bike.
-Reclining the handlebar and flipping up the pedals, the only folding option for C20, is still great when you lean the bike agains a wall.
+The folding mechanism is definitely a great addition and important when you can’t store the full length of the bike.
+Reclining the handlebar and flipping up the pedals, the only folding option for C20, is still great when you lean the bike against a wall.

 The full electric modes feel pretty similar, but I noticed a difference with the pedal assist mode.
 I found it still too exhausting to use this mode on C20 and was using full electric mode most of the time.
 I think I’ll use pedal assist mode more often with Z20 as it is very pleasant to ride.
 You do a little exercise but it is not exhausting at all.